Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 specularMaterial()
 ```

 normalMaterial() does not take any parameters, it automatically maps a geometry’s normal vectors to RGB colors.
-For more information on geometry normals, we find (this WIkipedia entry)[https://en.wikipedia.org/wiki/Normal_(geometry)] to be pretty helpful.
+For more information on geometry normals, we find [this Wikipedia entry](https://en.wikipedia.org/wiki/Normal_(geometry)) to be pretty helpful.

 basicMaterial() is a material that fills the following geometry with a color, but is not affected by any of the light functions().
 It’s similar to fill() in p5’s 2d mode.